deeedob/thesis/content/40_remote_plugins.md

 > varies with intensity and contrast, with the fastest variation in luminance one
 > can detect at 50–90 Hz

-Recent research suggests that humans can detect flickering up to 500 Hz [@flicker] Nature study).
+Recent research suggests that humans can detect flickering up to 500 Hz [@flicker].
 Standard desktop monitor refresh rates vary from 60 to 240 Hz, corresponding to *16 to 4.1 ms*.
-This range sets the minimum communication speed our application should aim for to ensure a seamless user experience.
+This range sets the minimum communication speed an application should aim for to ensure a seamless user experience.

 To integrate Qt GUIs into the CLAP standard, we will employ the following
 techniques: